JackDesBwa/PhereoRoll3D/README.md

 Informations about selected image (title, author, date, likes, views, comments).
 Clicking on the author opens user photos, long press opens user infos.

+(8)
+The current display mode is shown.
+Clicking on the magnifier icon opens the search page.
+Clicking on the settings icon opens the settings page.

 (+)
 Top right click: Use alternative display 3D mode

-(+)
-Bottom right: The current display mode is shown.
-Clicking on it opens the settongs page.

 ### Photo view